Therapist Near Me in Washington, D.C. · Dupont Circle Since 2003

 Beyond credentials, look at specialty areas.
 A therapist experienced with young adults and career anxiety works differently than one focused on trauma recovery or marriage counseling.
 Mental health counselors who specialize in life transitions understand the identity shifts that come with divorce, parenthood, retirement, or relocation.

-At Therapy Group of DC, our clinicians hold doctoral or master’s-level licenses and have extensive experience in evidence-based treatments.
-We’re an out-of-network practice located near the Dupont Circle Metro station, accepting new clients for in-person therapy and online therapy.
+We’re an out-of-network practice located steps from the Dupont Circle Metro station, accepting new clients for in-person therapy and online therapy throughout D.C., Maryland, and Virginia.

 Therapy is a structured relationship between you and a licensed mental health professional, focused on your specific goals.